vals-productions/queryble/README.md

 Start the app, enter http://127.0.0.1:8080/testAll in your browser.
 You should see "Queryble tests passed" page.

+## Potential use case and how Queryble makes it easy

-If your goal is to provide results to some imaginary paginated UI page that lists users and their addresses:
+Lets imagine your goal is to provide results to some imaginary paginated UI page that lists users and their addresses:

 | User name | Email | Address |
 |---|---|---|